 Friedrich Hayek, central bank, collateral, legal fiction, Japan, derivatives

 Riles, Annelise, "Placeholders: Engaging the Hayekian Critique of Financial Regulation" (2009).
 Cornell Law Faculty Working Papers.
-Paper 70.
+70.